If you’re on the hunt for the best vacuum cleaner reviews, chances are you have come across a Dyson more than a time or two.

 What is your budget?

-- For under $200, you can get a powerful cordless handheld vacuum with a 20-minute run time with the Dyson V7 Trigger.
+- For a moderate priced handheld, you can get a powerful cordless handheld vacuum with a 20-minute run time with the Dyson V7 Trigger.

-- For a budget friendly upright, under $300, check out the Dyson Ball Multi-Floor upright vacuum.
+- For a budget-friendly upright, check out the Dyson Ball Multi-Floor upright vacuum.

-- For around $700, you can have the best-of-the-best stick vacuum that Dyson currently offers with the Dyson Cyclone V10 Absolute stick vacuum.
+- For the best of the best, you can have the best-of-the-best stick vacuum that Dyson currently offers with the Dyson Cyclone V10 Absolute stick vacuum.

 What features are you looking for?